paulongithub/slide-it/README.md

  </div>
 ```

+**SLIDES CONTAINER HEIGHT**
 Note, the plugin will absolutely position the slides within the slide container.
 This in turn means that unless you have explicitly specified a height for the container, the container will have a height of 0 (assuming no other children within the container).
+If you wish the plugin to make an attempt at fixing the container height for you, then either run the setContainerHeight() method, or set the setContainerHeight option to true.

+**START UP**
- Then use jquery to select the container passing it to the slideit function, e.g.
+ Use jquery to select the container passing it to the slideit function, e.g.

  ```JavaScript
  var slideShow = $('#slides-container').slideit();